coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 must know the spell, in the case of a sorcerer or bard) and must provide any material component or focus the spell requires.

-If casting the spell would reduce the caster's XP total, he pays the XP cost upon beginning the brew in addition to the XP cost for making the potion itself.
+If casting the spell would reduce the caster’s XP total, he pays the XP cost upon beginning the brew in addition to the XP cost for making the potion itself.
 Material components are consumed when he begins working, but a focus is not.
 (A focus used in brewing a potion can be reused.)